 - building temporary shelters

-- star gazing, Sky Scout available for rent
+- star gazing, binoculars are available for use at no charge

-- Snowshoes (lightwieght aluminum) and Cross Country Skis are available to rent
+- Snowshoes (lightweight aluminum) and Cross Country Skis are available to rent

 - many Scout Troops use the Wade Lodge as a starting point on Friday night and then head out with their gear loaded on sleds to the North Field or Adirondack Shelters.
 There they create their quinzies, T trenches or tarp shelters for overnight accomodations.